northpolesec/santa/README.md

 Santa is part of a defense-in-depth strategy, and you should continue to protect hosts in whatever other ways you see fit.

-# Security and Performance-Related Features

 # Known Issues

 * Santa only blocks execution (execve and variants), it doesn't protect against dynamic libraries loaded with dlopen, libraries on disk that have been replaced, or libraries loaded using `DYLD_INSERT_LIBRARIES`.
+Other parts of macOS will usually protect against these avenues, as long as SIP is enabled.

 * Scripts: Santa is currently written to ignore any execution that isn't a binary.
 This is because after weighing the administration cost vs the